facundeko/nodejs/README.md

 ```
 node server.js
 ```
-and, after seeing the result in the console, open the provided html file.
+and, after seeing the result in the console, open the provided html file to see it working.

 ## License